-In this type of system, the currency rate is maintained separately by two values-one rates applicable for the foreign transactions and another for the domestic transactions.
-Such systems are normally adopted by countries who are transitioning from one system to another.
+In this type of system, the currency rate is maintained separately by two values-one rate applicable for the foreign transactions and another for the domestic transactions.
+Such systems are normally adopted by countries that are transitioning from one system to another.
 This ensures a smooth changeover without causing much disruption to the economy.

 Interpreting Currency Exchange Quotes

 A direct currency quote uses the domestic or home currency as the base.
 For example, for an American national, the direct currency quote to obtain Euros will look like USD/EUR 1.17.

 An indirect currency quote denotes the domestic currency as the quoted currency.
 Or in simpler terms, the value of our home currency is expressed in terms of the foreign currency sought to be acquired or sold.
 For example, EUR/USD 0.87.
 This means that a European Currency holder will have to give up 0.87 Euros to acquire 1 USD.

 In practical life, currency quotes are always quoted as USD/EUR 1.1681-1.1685